NeuroDesk/neurocommand/README.md

 1. `sudo service xrdp start` to start xrdp server
 2. Open Microsoft Remote Desktop Connection in Windows host
 3. Connect to `localhost:3390`
-4. In the next login page, leave Session as Xorg.
-Enter your WSL username and password and OK
+4. In the next login page, leave Session as `Xorg`.
+Enter your WSL username and password and click `OK`
 5. This should open an LXDE Linux Desktop environment.
 Follow Linux guide from here on

 ## Acknowledgments